canjs/canjs/docs/can-canjs/canjs.md

 ## Build the impossible

-For over 10 years, CanJS has been used to build production applications in almost every use case - from massive online stores, to small mobile apps.
-CanJS goes beyond just state management and templates.
+For over 10 years, CanJS has been used to build production applications for almost every use case — from massive online stores, to small mobile apps.
 To help you build whatever comes your way, CanJS helps you:

 - [become an expert quickly](#expert),
 - [solve difficult problems](#solve-problems), and